 Get Started With My Offer!

-Option 7/8 – List it with an agent for foreclosure help!
+Option 8 – List it with an agent for foreclosure help!

-By listing with an agent you generally will have two options, and a good agent will walk you through both, and you can decide what’s best for you.
-The first option that generally nets you the most, is to rehab it, improve it, and list it to sell.
-Again, it will be market specific, and your agent will have a good idea about what to expect in your market.
+You have two options; a good listing agent will walk you through both ways to avoid foreclosure.
+You can decide what’s best for you.
+The first option that generally nets you the most is to rehab it, improve it, and list it to sell.
+However, if your property has undergone severe damage, such as fire damage, selling a fire damaged home might be more practical.
+Again, it will be market-specific, and your agent will know what to expect in your market.
 So talk to them and get their expert opinion when considering this one.